-Use this section to specify general settings for the entire domain—not just for a specific component of the domain.
+Use this section to specify general settings for the entire domain—not just for a specific component of the domain or server process.

 Enter the name of the application server domain.
 It does not need to match the name that you specified when you created the domain.
 This name is important only because the Tuxedo Web Monitor and PeopleSoft Watch Server (PSWATCHSRV) use it to identify application server domains and the processes associated with each machine.
 It should not exceed 8 characters.
 Generally, you should use the database name in lowercase.